-With the purpose of investigating the contextual information regarding an artefact, and how the environment shape its function within a community, the fellow started his research from the definition, analysis and documentation of the nature of the intangible heritage activities as well as the scope of the ICH List and the role of the work inscribed in such inventory.
-The investigation takes in account the role of the various entities in such activity, and how their interaction in a time and space originate not only the phenomenon, but also its material and conceptual significance for a certain group of actors.
-Following the above analysis, the fellow explored the concept of intangible/tangible documentation from а perspective. investigating the theoretical framework developed within the various branches of the cultural heritage studies and providing a clear perspective, as well as an alignment, of the various approaches and requirements.
+With the purpose of investigating the contextual information regarding an artefact, and how the environment shapes its function within a community, I have started my research from the definition, analysis and documentation of the nature of the intangible heritage activities as well as the scope of the ICH List and the role of the work inscribed in such inventory.
+The investigation takes in account the role of the various entities in such activity, and how their interaction in time and space originate not only the phenomenon, but also its material and conceptual significance for a certain group of actors.
+Following the above analysis, I explored the concept of intangible/tangible heritage from a documentation perspective, investigating the theoretical framework developed within the various branches of the cultural heritage studies and providing a clear perspective, as well as an alignment, of the various approaches and requirements.
 The focus provided highlights the prospect of developing a conceptual foundation that would cover the documentation of the tangible and intangible elements of a cultural object.
-The theoretical assumptions were then analyzed from an ontological perspective, and tested using CIDOC-CRM, developing a series of representative mappings, including information about the material, spatial and symbolic elements of a scene in a narrative cycle painted in the narthex of a byzantine church in Cyprus.
+The theoretical assumptions were then analyzed from an ontological perspective, and tested using CIDOC-CRM, developing a series of representative mappings, including information about the material, spatial and symbolic elements of a scene in a narrative cycle painted in the narthex of a Byzantine church in Cyprus.
 The result is a formalisation of a set of requirements and a documentation paradigm which help record the tangible and intangible elements of a heritage asset.